jocasio99/jocasio99/README.md

 ## Hello there 👋

 My name is Josh and I am a Cyber Security student who wants to do lots of cool stuff and share my journey.
+I am a bit of a jack of all trades, programming, pc repair/building, and networking.

 - 🔭 I’m currently working on my first game using Godot and GDScript
 - 🌱 I’m currently learning Godot, GDScript, and Python on my own.
 For school, I am currently studying for the CompTIA Network+.